ni/custom-grpc-drivers/Docs/grpc_daqmx_labview_hld.md

     - **Initialize and Close Behaviour:**
         - **Initialize and Detach / Attach and Detach:** No action is required.
         - **Initialize and Close / Attach and Close:** Invoke the gRPC client method to clear the task.
+    - Clear the task based on the initialize and close behaviour and destroy the client.